PyO3/pyo3/guide/src/building_and_distribution.md

 For more discussion on and workarounds for MacOS linking problems [see this issue](https://github.com/PyO3/pyo3/issues/1800#issuecomment-906786649).

-Finally, don't forget that on MacOS the `extension-module` feature will cause `cargo test` to fail without the `--no-default-features` flag (see [the FAQ](https://pyo3.rs/main/faq.html#i-cant-run-cargo-test-im-having-linker-issues-like-symbol-not-found-or-undefined-reference-to-_pyexc_systemerror)).
+Finally, don't forget that on MacOS the `native-module` feature will cause `cargo test` to fail without the `--no-default-features` flag (see [the FAQ](https://pyo3.rs/main/faq.html#i-cant-run-cargo-test-im-having-linker-issues-like-symbol-not-found-or-undefined-reference-to-_pyexc_systemerror)).

-### The `extension-module` feature
+### The `native-module` feature

-PyO3's `extension-module` feature is used to disable [linking](https://en.wikipedia.org/wiki/Linker_(computing)) to `libpython` on Unix targets.
+PyO3's `native-module` feature is used to disable [linking](https://en.wikipedia.org/wiki/Linker_(computing)) to `libpython` on Unix targets.

 This is necessary because by default PyO3 links to `libpython`.
 This makes binaries, tests, and examples "just work".
-However, Python extensions on Unix must not link to libpython for [manylinux](https://www.python.org/dev/peps/pep-0513/) compliance.
+However, native modules on Unix must not link to libpython for [manylinux](https://www.python.org/dev/peps/pep-0513/) compliance.

 The downside of not linking to `libpython` is that binaries, tests, and examples (which usually embed Python) will fail to build.
-If you have an extension module as well as other outputs in a single project, you need to use optional Cargo features to disable the `extension-module` when you're not building the extension module.
+If you have an native module as well as other outputs in a single project, you need to use optional Cargo features to disable the `native-module` when you're not building the native module.
 See [the FAQ](faq.md#i-cant-run-cargo-test-or-i-cant-build-in-a-cargo-workspace-im-having-linker-issues-like-symbol-not-found-or-undefined-reference-to-_pyexc_systemerror) for an example workaround.

 ### `Py_LIMITED_API`/`abi3`

-By default, Python extension modules can only be used with the same Python version they were compiled against.
-For example, an extension module built for Python 3.5 can't be imported in Python 3.8.
-[PEP 384](https://www.python.org/dev/peps/pep-0384/) introduced the idea of the limited Python API, which would have a stable ABI enabling extension modules built with it to be used against multiple Python versions.
+By default, Python native modules can only be used with the same Python version they were compiled against.
+For example, an native module built for Python 3.5 can't be imported in Python 3.8.
+[PEP 384](https://www.python.org/dev/peps/pep-0384/) introduced the idea of the limited Python API, which would have a stable ABI enabling native modules built with it to be used against multiple Python versions.
 This is also known as `abi3`.

-The advantage of building extension modules using the limited Python API is that package vendors only need to build and distribute a single copy (for each OS / architecture), and users can install it on all Python versions from the [minimum version](#minimum-python-version-for-abi3) and up.
+The advantage of building native modules using the limited Python API is that package vendors only need to build and distribute a single copy (for each OS / architecture), and users can install it on all Python versions from the [minimum version](#minimum-python-version-for-abi3) and up.
 The downside of this is that PyO3 can't use optimizations which rely on being compiled against a known exact Python version.
-It's up to you to decide whether this matters for your extension module.
-It's also possible to design your extension module such that you can distribute `abi3` wheels but allow users compiling from source to benefit from additional optimizations - see the [support for multiple python versions](./building_and_distribution/multiple_python_versions.html) section of this guide, in particular the `#[cfg(Py_LIMITED_API)]` flag.
+It's up to you to decide whether this matters for your native module.
+It's also possible to design your native module such that you can distribute `abi3` wheels but allow users compiling from source to benefit from additional optimizations - see the [support for multiple python versions](./building_and_distribution/multiple_python_versions.html) section of this guide, in particular the `#[cfg(Py_LIMITED_API)]` flag.

 There are three steps involved in making use of `abi3` when building Python packages as wheels: